-Christina has been Pro Vice-Chancellor for Student Experience since November 2016.
+Christina has been at Sheffield Hallam University since November 2016.
 She is responsible for cross-University portfolio development issues at Sheffield Hallam and has overall responsibility for the entire student journey, line managing three key areas in the delivery of this: Learning Enhancement and Academic Development; Student Engagement, Evaluation and Research; and Library and Student Support Services.

 Prior to joining Sheffield Hallam, Christina was Pro Vice-Chancellor (Teaching and Learning) at the University of Warwick, where she also undertook her degree and PhD in Sociology.
 Maintaining Warwick’s standing as a place of teaching excellence was central to her responsibilities there.